eguevara/JavaTraining/notes/enthuware.md

 like in this question), the principle of covariant returns applies.
 Meaning, the overriding method is allowed to return a subclass of the return type defined in the overridden method.
 Thus, if a base class's method is: public A m(); then a subclass is free to override it with: public A1 m(); if A1 extends A.
+---
+* Any field in an interface is implicitly public, static, and final, whether these keywords are specified or not.
+* 1. The overriding method must have same return type in case of primitives (a subclass is allowed in case of classes)

+  2. The overriding method can throw a subset of the exception or subclass of the exceptions thrown by the overridden class.
+  Having no throws clause is also valid since an empty set is a valid subset.

 #Enthuware Handling Exception
 * A method that throws a 'checked' exception i.e. an exception that is not a subclass of Error or RuntimeException, either must declare it in throws clause or put the code that throws the exception in a try/catch block.